212-962-1020 Menu

 New laws offer help for sexual abuse & assault survivors

 Our Adult Survivors Act lawyers in New York City are working hard to help sexual abuse survivors receive justice.
-New laws enacted make it easier for sexual assault survivors to press both criminal and civil charges.
+The new laws that were enacted made it easier for sexual assault survivors to press both criminal and civil charges before the window closed.

 Find a New York Adult Survivors Act attorney who you can talk to about the abuse